manojsethi/graphql_node_goodreads_basic_server_clone/README.md

-# GoodReads Server clone in GraphQL & NodeJS
+# GoodReads Server clone in GraphQL & NodeJS with Apollo Server.

+Demo shows the usage of Apollo Server 4 with i18n, Dataloader, File Upload, Authentication and Subscriptions for real time update.
+All of this is done with Typescript.

+### Technologies Used
+- Apollo Server 4
+- GraphQL
+- MongoDB
+- Websockets
+- i18next
+- JWT